IvanMiljkovicPMF/PHP_JS_PROJECT_IN_PROGRESS/README.md

 # SIMPLE_PHP_JavaScript_PROJECT_IN_PROGRESS
-Warehouse work application for two types of users
+Application for two types of users
+Theme: warehouses of computer components